nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---
-### Delete a recipe : `delete {recipe number}`
+### Delete a recipe : `delete RECIPE_NUMBER`
 Deletes the recipe at the specified *task number* from the recipe book.

-Format: `delete {recipe number}`
+Format: `delete RECIPE_NUMBER`

-- The *recipe number* refers to the index number shown in the displayed recipe book
+- The *RECIPE_NUMBER* refers to the index number shown in the displayed recipe book
-- The *recipe number* must be a positive integer starting from 1 and must exist in the recipe book
+- The *RECIPE_NUMBER* must be a positive integer starting from 1 and must exist in the recipe book

 Expected outcome: You should see an updated list of recipes with the recipe at the specified index removed.